IIT-EnergySystemModels/openTEPES/README.rst

 =======================
 1. `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_.
 Choose the 64-bit installer if possible.

    1. During the installation procedure, keep both checkboxes "modify the PATH" and "register Python" selected!
-If only higher Python versions are available, you can switch to a specific Python Version by typing ``conda install python=<version>``
+If only higher Python versions are available, you can switch to a specific Python Version by typing ``conda install python==<version>``
    2. **Remark:** if Anaconda or Miniconda was installed previously, please check that Python is registered in the environment variables.
 2. **Packages and Solver**: